oesmith/puffing-billy/README.md

 allowed, all others will throw an error with the URL attempted to be accessed.
 This is useful for debugging issues in isolated environments (ie. continuous integration).

+`c.non_whitelisted_error_level` is used to log when external requests are made, and to which urls the requests are made.
+The options are :error and :warn, the :error shows up in your console, and the :warn will show up in the Billy.log

 ### Cache Scopes